mattbellis/HEP_data_on_the_cloud/HOW_TO_LAUNCH_A_CLUSTER_ON_GCP.md

 Doesn't seem to actually run the jobs.
 That is, there is no output files as per the example???

+Try the above again, but launch a centos VM and edit the startup condor file to reflect the timezone and centos version and the condor version.

 Should we look at the genomics API?

 https://cloud.google.com/genomics/docs/quickstart